vovopap/blog/_posts/2019-10-22-couchdb-challenges-building-offline-first-mobile-application.md

 }
 ```

-**One-to-many.** This relationship is not much different from one-to-one, except instead of object you have an array as a property.
+**One-to-many.** This relationship is not much different from one-to-one, except instead of an object you have an array as a property.
 Let's change the previous example and assume one seller has many accounts.
 Then, we would achieve the following:

 ```javascript
 {